Zwaai-app/infections-server/backend/README.md

 Note that all of this has already been setup for this project, but feel free to use this as a reference for converting other Node.js projects to TypeScript.

 ## Getting TypeScript
-TypeScript itself is simple to add to any project with `npm`.
+TypeScript itself is simple to add to any project with `yarn`.
 ```
-npm install -D typescript
+yarn add --dev typescript
 ```
 If you're using VS Code then you're good to go!
 VS Code will detect and use the TypeScript version you have installed in your `node_modules` folder.